We explore how running can affect our sex drive...

 Another common inhibitor of sexual desire is tiredness and fatigue.
 However, exercise and the endorphins released afterwards both contribute towards an increase in energy levels.
 Although you would imagine regular exercise would make you feel more tired, consequently decreasing libido, this isn’t the case.
 “Regular exercise can actually go a long way in increasing feelings of energy – particularly in sedentary individuals,” says Dr. Puetz of the University of Georgia.
 After leading a study into the impact of exercise on decreasing fatigue, Dr.Puetz cited exercise’s ability to impact directly on the nervous system as one possible explanation for this.

 Self-consciousness around body image is another main cause of low libido.
 However, exercise has been proven to increase body confidence.
 Jo Emerson, a UK-leading confidence coach, explains that exercise can improve body confidence by encouraging you to appreciate your body and what it can do.
-“Exercise changes your body shape but, more often than not, it enables you to appreciate your body for the incredible machine it is.
-You start to enjoy the body you have rather than wish you’d be given someone else’s.
+“Exercise may change your body shape but, more often than not, it enables you to appreciate your body for the incredible machine it is.
+You start to enjoy the body you have rather than wish you were in someone else’s.
 In short, exercise is a form of self-love and when we start to love ourselves, our confidence and our libidos go through the roof!”

 Run with your partner

 A mutual feeling of self-attractiveness between both you and your partner could therefore lead to an improved sex life for both parties.
 And what better way to improve self-confidence than running with your partner?
 A survey carried out by Brooks found that 66% of runners had more sex when they run with their partner.
-Relationship expert Caroline Brealey advises that the “teamed together, energy and high level of attractiveness” achieved through running will naturally “lead to an improved sex life for both.”
+Relationship expert Caroline Brealey advises that the sense of togetherness and high energy levels achieved through running will naturally “lead to an improved sex life for both.”